PhantomGamesDevelopment/TWM2/README.md

   * Lord Vardison
     * Fixed an erraneous text prompt that would appear when the shadow rift detonated outside of WTF difficulty stating vardison had healed when in fact he did not
 * General Enhancements
+  * Centralized some of the datablocks that were shared across the mod to allow for easier access / modification
+  * Centralized the demon lord's missile seeking logic that was used across multiple zombies & bosses to allow for easier access and editing
   * Modified the vote logic in admin.cs to clean up a ton of redundant if/else paths
   * Re-did the player collision logic in player.cs to make things a whole lot easier to modify in the future
   * Did a pass through all of the weapon files, cleaning the code up and making each unique weapon have its own damage type.